dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
- yeah poof of proof is a
+ yes poof of proof is a
-consensus protocol so they're certainly in a plane we do plan to work with root stock in the future oh and they could easily adopt their technology it wouldn't remove the need for the
+consensus protocol so they're certainly in a plane we do plan to work with root stock in the future and they could easily adopt their technology it wouldn't remove the need for the
-Federation for the 28 egg between the currency proof of proof is a means of establishing maintaining consensus over your block chain it doesn't help with
+Federation for the 28 egg between the currency proof of proof is a means of establishing maintaining consensus over your blockchain it doesn't help with
 Inter blotchy and communication of you know like movement of funds or something that would be a different case a